sparkfun/SparkFun_DataLogger/docs/example_thingspeak.md

 </div>

 !!! note
-    When the MQTT device is created, a set of credentials (Client ID, Username and Password) is provided. **Copy or download** these values, since the password in not accessible after this step.
+    When the MQTT device is created, a set of credentials (Client ID, Username, and Password) is provided. **Copy or download** these values, since the password in not accessible after this step.

 The selected Channel is then listed in the **Authorized Channel** table.
 Ensure that the Allow Publish and Allow Subscribe attributes are enabled for the added channel.